ixofoundation/ixo-blockchain/x/treasury/spec/05_events.md

 # Events

-The bonds module emits the following events:
+The treasury module emits the following events:

 ## EndBlocker